Christian Democratic Party (Portugal): History

-Osório joins the António de Spínola faction and participates in the 11 of March 1975 failed counter-coup, after which Osório flees to Spain.
+Osório joined the António de Spínola faction and participated in the 11 of March 1975 failed counter-coup, after which Osório fled to Spain.
 The party was suspended from participating in the 1975 Portuguese legislative election, due to its "disturbing and undemocratic actions" during the counter-coup.
 The Center and Christian Democracy Union coalition with CDS was also dissolved.
 The PDC returns to legality after the coup of 25 November 1975.

-During the elections of 1976, PDC runs alone, as CDS refuses to form a coalition.
+During the elections of 1976, PDC ran alone, as CDS refused to form a coalition.

-During the spring of 1979, the PDC experiences internal contentions, as Osório competes against Pinheiro de Azevedo for the leadership of the party, but in June 1979, Osório leaves the PDC for CDS.
+During the spring of 1979, the PDC experienced internal contentions, as Osório competed against Pinheiro de Azevedo for the leadership of the party, but in June 1979, Osório left the PDC for CDS.
 Indeed, the infighting and the creation of the Democratic Alliance, which did not include the PDC, led 84 of the 137 members to leave the PDC and join CDS.
-A number of independent right-wing candidates join PDC for the 1979 Portuguese legislative election, and the party improves its electoral performance.
+A number of independent right-wing candidates joined PDC for the 1979 Portuguese legislative election, and the party improved its electoral performance.

 In 1980, before the 1980 Portuguese legislative election, the party tried to join the Democratic Alliance coalition, but was rejected.
 It instead joined a coalition with Independent Movement for National Reconciliation and the Frente Nacional (National Front), but failed to achieve its objective of surpassing the 1979 results and winning parliamentary seats.
 Of the three members of the coalition, PDC was the last one to be extinguished (FN was extinguished in that same year, MIRN in 1984, PDC only in 2004), but without ever achieving electoral significance.